The piano studio is in a private home. Please remember to respect it as such.

 Starting lessons in this studio, most students will attend two lessons, usually 30 min each, every week.
-This more frequent student-teacher contact and interaction reinforces the fundamental skills and practice techniques necessary for a successful and enjoyable piano experience.
-Twice weekly lessons also reduce the potential for incorrect practicing in between lessons, thus allowing us to focus more time on learning and less time on correcting inadvertent mistakes or having to re-learn last week’s concept.
+This more frequent student-teacher interaction reinforces the fundamental skills and practice techniques necessary for a successful and enjoyable piano experience.
+Twice weekly lessons also reduce the potential for incorrect practicing in between lessons, thus allowing us to focus more time on learning and less time on correcting mistakes or having to re-learn last week’s concept.
 I am always more than willing to re-teach something if the student doesn’t understand the concept, but it is a waste of time to have to re-teach simply because too much time has elapsed since the last time we explored the new concept.

 The goal is not to progress faster – though it is a welcome side effect – but to provide more frequent feedback, the way it happens in school: no one would think of sending a child to school once a week for 30 minutes, cram a lot of new information in, and then leave the child alone for an entire week.
-It is usually not until 6th grade that school children have to deal with a project the deadline of which is more than a few days away.

 Students who are reliably independent in their practicing take 45-minute lessons or 60-min lessons, once or twice a week, depending on our goals.